-Black-Scholes Option Valuation Assumptions
+Black-Scholes Option Valuation Assumptions Thirteen weeks ended April 29, 2006

 Risk-free interest rates(1) 4.5%

-Dividend yield -
+Dividend yield

 Volatility(2) 40.0%

 Weighted-average expected term(3) 6.25 years

 Expected forfeiture rate(4) 9.0%

-- (1) Based on the U.S. Treasury yield curve in effect at the time of grant. - For the thirteen week period ended April 29, 2006, expected stock price volatility is based on the median volatility of companies in a peer group analysis. - (3) Represents the period of time options are expected to be outstanding.
+- (1) Based on the U.S. Treasury yield curve in effect at the time of grant. - (2) For the thirteen week period ended April 29, 2006, expected stock price volatility is based on the median volatility of companies in a peer group analysis. - Represents the period of time options are expected to be outstanding.
 The weighted average expected option term for the thirteen week period ended April 29, 2006 was determined using the "simplified method" as allowed by Staff Accounting Bulletin No. 107, Share-Based Payment ("SAB No. 107").
 The "simplified method" calculates the expected term as the average of the vesting term and original contractual term of the options. - (4) Based upon historical experience.

 As of April 29, 2006, there was \$3.8 million of total unrecognized compensation cost related to non-vested options that is expected to be recognized over the remaining weighted-average vesting period of 2.9 years.
 The weighted-average grant-date fair value of options granted was \$3.80 during the first quarter of 2005 and \$1.64 during the first quarter of 2006.
+The total fair value of options vested was \$1.0 million in the first quarter of 2005 and \$0.5 million in the first quarter of 2006.